claykays/Data-Analytics-Portifolio/README.md

 1)	Which products to discontinue based on sales volumes and profit/loss?
 2)	Analyse Sales by country to determine best salesperson,most profitable and loss making products
-3)	Report on any new patterns that emerge from the data and provide product recomandations
+3)	Report on any new patterns that emerge from the data and provide product recommendations